APEX-AI/Docs/technical-whitepaper.md

 "Xepa, I'd like a create a contract for Katy Perry to offer merchandise to her fans."
 - Xepa replies "Great!, how many fans does Katy Perry have on Instagram?".

-"Xepa, I'd like to create a conract for my office to pool money for lunch."
+"Xepa, I'd like to create a contract for my office to pool money for lunch."
 - Xepa replies - "Great, how many people are hungry and how much does everyone spend on lunch?"

 Eventually, Xepa could be used for transactions "Xepa, please send 20 BTC to Satoshi Nakamoto as a thank you for creating the blockchain."

 Although many will use the front-facing side of Xepa, it's really just icing on the cake.
-The APEX ecosystem is layered is creating an ecosystem similar to Kaggle where the best algorythm will be introduced for any given problem.
+The APEX ecosystem is creating an ecosystem similar to Kaggle where the best algorythm will be introduced for any given problem.

 The rest of this document assumes a working knowledge of blockchain, cryptocurrency, artificial intelligence including subsets of AI such as NLP, machine-learning and deep-learning.

 ## Technology

-If you were to design an AI system that created smart contracts it would probably consider previous uses of AI's that...
+If you were to design an AI system that created smart contracts you would likely research AI's that...
 - Write software
 - Transact assets in finance
 - Optimize marketplaces